-If you would like to discuss your personal situation in more detail, please reply to this email or call 877-739-6007 to schedule a private consultation.
+If you are not yet a client and would like to discuss your personal situation in more detail, please email firstname.lastname@example.org or call our office at (877)739-6007 to schedule a complimentary consultation.
 There is no charge for this service to BP Employees.

 Economic forecasts set forth may not develop as predicted and there can be no guarantee that strategies promoted will be successful.